cszczepaniak/bananasplit/README.md

 A Neovim plugin to split things onto separate lines, driven by treesitter.
 Optional fallback to [ArgWrap]() for unsupported languages/TSNode types.

+NOTE: this is in very early development and the number of languages/nodes supported is very small.

 ## Supported Languages and Nodes
 - Go
   - Function Calls